 A career or job change can be one of the most stressful transitions we can make.
 So, it’s no wonder you may be putting it off, holding out for things to get better.
 Wishing for that boss to value your work.
 Hoping for the toxic co-worker to keep his negative attitude to himself.

-Changes can be hard to make—and they are even harder when someone else makes the decision for you.
+Changes can be hard to make—and they are even more challenging when someone else decides for you.
 When you are unhappy doing what you spend 40 or more hours a week doing, it will wear you down.
 Your personality may begin to change because of how you feel about your work environment and what you do within that space.

-This is a good time to sit up and take notice before it’s too late to make a choice of your own accord.
+If this is the case, now is an excellent time to sit up and take notice before it’s too late to choose for yourself.

 Here are some tell-tale signs that can indicate you’re ready for a change.

 You may start to sense that one or two of these are true for you.
 Or, you might go down this list and say, “Check—check—check—check—check!”
-Pay attention to how you’re feeling and what you’re thinking so you can choose your next steps.
+Pay attention to how you feel and what you think so you can choose your next steps.

-After the learning curve flattened and you mastered the new challenges, there was nothing new to peak your interest or get the creative juices flowing again.
+After the learning curve flattened and you mastered the new challenges, nothing new remained to pique your interest or get the creative juices flowing again.
 And that was it.
 That was the job.

 2—Lowering Your Standards

-This will become an energy drain and you will feel hard-pressed to muster what it takes to even do what you were hired to do.
-Your own standards are compromised.
+A situation like this will become an energy drain, and you will feel hard-pressed to muster what it takes even to do what they hired you to do.
+Your standards are compromised.

 3—Idling in Place

-As you start to feel complacent and you lower your standards, you may find that you’re going nowhere fast.
+As you start to feel complacent and lower your standards, you may find that you’re going nowhere fast.
 You’ve put your engine in neutral.
 You are bored, disconnected from the work you are doing, your co-workers, and the company.
 You feel unmotivated and as though you’re just going through the motions.
-If this is where you are, in neutral, it is likely someone is taking notice.
+If this is where you are—in neutral—likely someone is taking notice.

 4—Making Poor Decisions

 Careless mistakes can happen when you’re not focused and have lost all concentration.
 You may feel a lack of commitment to this job because it isn’t feeding your soul.
-If you are expected to provide direction to others and the choices you make are haphazard, others may suffer the consequences.
+If you are expected to provide direction to others, and your choices are haphazard, others may suffer the consequences.

 5—Taking it Home with You